 Note that these are conferences in which you did not give a lecture.
-List these with organizing panel/institution, paper title/topic, conference name, and dates.
+List these with the conference name, organizing panel/institution, and dates.

 Additionally, mention the acceptance rate of the conference if you want to emphasize how prestigious the event is.